Bundled Payments for Care Improvement Initiative Fact Sheet

 Bundled Payments for Care Improvement Initiative

-The Bundled Payments for Care Improvement initiative is comprised of four broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.
-Under the initiative, organizations enter into payment arrangements that include financial and performance accountability for episodes of care.
-These models may lead to higher quality and more coordinated care at a lower cost to Medicare.
+On January 31, 2013, the Centers for Medicare & Medicaid Services (CMS) announced the health care organizations selected to participate in the Bundled Payments for Care Improvement initiative, which includes four innovative new payment models.
+Under the Bundled Payments for Care Improvement initiative, organizations will enter into payment arrangements that include financial and performance accountability for episodes of care.
+These models can lead to higher quality, more coordinated care at a lower cost to Medicare.

 Traditionally, Medicare makes separate payments to providers for each service they perform for beneficiaries during a single illness or course of treatment.
 This approach can result in fragmented care with minimal coordination across providers and health care settings.
 It also rewards the quantity of services offered by providers rather than the quality of care furnished.
 Research has shown that bundled payments can align incentives for providers – hospitals, post-acute care providers, physicians, and other practitioners – allowing them to work closely together across all specialties and settings.